COSC3020/isomorphism-nodes-connectivity-JingtianWang-28/README.md

 |VA| = |VB| = n, then bijection f: VA -> VB

+VA -> VB is mapped in node order so that each node is uniquely mapped.
+Since any two nodes in the complete graph are connected by edges, the corresponding relationship of the edges is still maintained after mapping.

+f must be a bijection to ensure a one-to-one correspondence between nodes and edges.

 Any two different nodes (u,v)∈Va in G1 will have an edge (u,v)∈Ea

 for any u,v ∈ VA, (u,v) ∈EA <-> (f(u),F(v)∈EB)